TomWagg/cogsworth/docs/pages/about.rst

 On the name
 ===========

 So why is it called ``cogsworth``?
 Honestly, I just really liked the idea of calling a package some random name without a convoluted acronym (inspired by `George <https://george.readthedocs.io/>`_). ``cogsworth`` is fun to say, sounded moderately English and was available on ``pip``.
-Many thanks to David Wang for listening to me ramble about my ideas on weekend.
+Many thanks to David Wang for listening to me ramble about my ideas one weekend.

 And if you *really* want an acronym I can probably do something about that: **CO**\ smic **G**\ ala **S**\ imulations **W**\ ith **O**\ bse\ **R**\ vables for **TH**\ eoretical predictions - tada we have a back-ronym!